nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 In our application, we require users to minimally provide the name, deadline and priority when creating a task.
 To ensure duplicates are handled, our team went through several alternatives and here are our considerations.

-* Alternative 1 (Chosen Implementation): `equals(Task task)` method should check if the name, priority, deadline, tags (if any) and categories (if any) are equal.
+* Alternative 1 (Chosen Implementation): `isSameTask(Task task)` method should check if the name, priority, deadline, tags (if any) and categories (if any) are equal.
   * Pros:
     * Tasks with same name but different deadline, priority and/or any other fields are allowed.
   * Cons:
     * Harder to implement.
-* Alternative 2 : `equals(Task task)` method should check for the equality of task name only.
+* Alternative 2 : `isSameTask(Task task)` method should check for the equality of task name only.
     * Pros:
         * Easier to implement.
         * Ensure that the task names are always distinct.